Piggl3s/QA_Responsive_web/README.md

 ## Installation

-Use the Python package manager to install Django.
+Use the Python package manager to install Django & Pillow.

 ```bash
 pip install Django